j10wy/ucb-classwork/readme.md

 [Todo bot](https://todo.jasonet.co) ⭐️ - GitHub App that automagically creates new issues based on comments and keywords in your code when you push it to GitHub.

-[Tower 2 Win/Mac](https://www.git-tower.com) - Version control with Git - made easy.
+[Tower 2 Win/Mac](https://www.git-tower.com) ⭐️ - Version control with Git - made easy.
 In a beautiful, efficient, and powerful app.
-[WHY 👏 HAVE 👏YOU 👏 NOT 👏 PURCHASED 👏 THIS 👏 YET?! 👏](https://media.giphy.com/media/2nGfl4QfpCtW/giphy.gif)

 ## Hosting: services, security, deployment docs and tools